-In this post, let’s go through the causes as well as the solutions of this problem.
+In this post, I’ll explore the potential causes of monitors repeatedly turning on and off, as well as possible solutions to this issue.

 Causes of Monitor Turning OFF and ON Repeatedly

 A couple of issues can cause your monitor to turn OFF and ON.
 While some of them are associated with the monitor, a few relate to the computer system.
-Following are these causes:
+The following are these causes: